 An exploration of the history of decision support in transportation planning from theory to application, including a critical exploration of the 1960's through to modern spatial and aspatial approaches, with an emphasis on critically understanding the decision-support techniques of modern transportation planning.
 Students will use modern decision-support software tools.
 Course Hours:3 units; (3-2) Prerequisite(s):Transportation Studies 303.

 Topics may vary from year-to-year.
 Provides students with in-depth coverage of transportation issues in a specific sector or region in Canada and relies heavily on microeconomic analysis.
 Consult the Transportation Studies Program Director for topics available in a given year.
-Course Hours:3 units; (3-0) Prerequisite(s):Economics 301, 357 and one of 315 or 395; or consent of the Transportation Studies Director.
+Course Hours:3 units; (3-0) Prerequisite(s):Economics 301, 357 and 3 units from 315 or 395; or consent of the Transportation Studies Director.
 MAY BE REPEATED FOR CREDIT

 Analysis of government's role in regulating, financing, and managing transportation infrastructure and operations.
 Comparison of cases in Asia, North America, and Europe will highlight the challenges and opportunities of making transportation more sustainable.
 Consult the Transportation Studies Program Director for the topics to be explored in a given year.
-Course Hours:3 units; (3-0) Prerequisite(s):Political Science 357, and one of 447 or 451 or consent of the instructor.
+Course Hours:3 units; (3-0) Prerequisite(s):Political Science 357 and 3 units from 447 or 451 or consent of the instructor.
 MAY BE REPEATED FOR CREDIT